Smrutirekha28/MERN04M007/nov/week2/day3/README.md

-->anonymous function(it is function which has no name) ->named function(it is function which has some name) ->expressional function(it is function which is in the form of expression) ->higher order function(it is function which will accept a function as a argument, and which will return a function) ->callback function(-> it is function which is used as argument at the time of callinng
+->anonymous function(it is function which has no name) ->named function(it is function which has some name) ->expressional function(it is function which is in the form of expression) ->higher order function(it is function which will accept a function as a argument, and which will return a function -> a function accept a function and returning a function) ->callback function(-> it is function which is used as argument at the time of callinng
-                    -> mostly we use arrow function as callback function
+                    -> mostly we use arrow function as callback function   but it may be  anonymous,named, expressional, higher order and iif function
                     )
 ->IIF(immdiate invoke function)(it is function which has direct declartion and instant invocation or calling)